coreconst/video-click/README.md

-# Video Downloader GUI for FFmpeg
+# Video Click

-This project is a graphical interface for FFmpeg that allows users to retrieve the necessary URL from supported websites and synchronize it with the application to download video files.
+This project is a graphical interface for FFmpeg that allows users to retrieve the necessary URL from websites and synchronize it with the application to download video files.

 ## Limitations